monsur/backup/README.md

 cloud options like iCloud and Backblaze.

 There are a few downsides to this system as well.
 The first is maintainability.
-The nice thing about off-the-shelf backup solutions like Time Machine is that they are automated.
-Once they are configured, I don't have to think about them again.
-I include iCloud and Backblaze in this backup system as a hedge against this, so there is continued automation in case I don't keep up with running my backup scripts.
+The nice thing about off-the-shelf backup solutions is that they are automated.
+I configure them once and never think about them again.
+I include iCloud and Backblaze in this backup system as a hedge against this, so there is continued automation in case I don't keep up with running the backup scripts regularly.
 I may also find ways to improve the automation in the future, as I get a better sense of how this backup system works in practice.

+I also don't know how maintainability will scale as more devices are added.
+Our kids are young now, but someday they will have their own phones and computers.
+Am I really going to plug in a USB drive and run an rsync script on every computer?

 The second downside is security.
 Since I want these files to be accessible by my family, I've avoided any proprietary pieces, including passwords.
 I'm ok with this tradeoff since as mentioned